Obi-nna/supermarket_sales_data_visualization/README.md

 ![image](https://user-images.githubusercontent.com/99766998/156864243-c723b4d9-a07b-4c18-ae63-a15153137550.png)

-In the above bar chart, males in branches A and B preferred the e-wallet payment method, while females in branches A and C preferred the cash payment method.
-Minor payment methods for males were credit card in branch C and credit card in branch A for females.
-This analysis reveals a difference in payment preferences between males and females across the branches.
+In the above bar chart, male customers in branches A and B preferred the e-wallet payment method, while female customers in branches A and C preferred the cash payment method.
+For male and female customers, the minor payment methods were credit card in branch C and branch A, respectively.
+This analysis reveals a difference in payment preferences between male and female customers across the branches.